beyelerb/ssl-test/README.md

 To get usage information - include the `-h` option:

 ```
-$ java -cp .
-SSLServer -h
+$ java SSLServer -h
 Usage:  java SSLServer <port> [-clientAuth]
-  port - the port number that the server should listen on
+  port         the port number that the server should listen on
+  -h           prints usage information
-  -clientAuth - if included sets the server to request mutual authentication
+  -clientAuth  if included sets the server to request mutual authentication

 To test specific keystores and truststores, they should be provided via the env variables:
   -Djavax.net.ssl.keyStore=<keystorefile>